PDFBench/PDFBench/README.md

-## Repository for PDFBench: A Benchmark for De novo Protein Design from Function
+## PDFBench: A Benchmark for De novo Protein Design from Function
 The paper can be viewed on the homepage: https://pdfbench.github.io/

+TODO: Pictures

+---

 ### 1. Environment

 ```shell
 # PDFBench env
 conda create -n PDF python=3.10